serieseight/parallaxis/README.md

 - Plain old vanilla JS
 - Just 1.6kb gzipped

-## Warning
+## Be careful out there

 Parallax works by listening to **every** scroll event.
-*Parallaxis* is probably the only parallax library that thinks parallax is a shit show.
+Now, that's not great, as it can really mess performance up.

-This leads to Parallaxis being quite opinionated.
-It allows only a few element styles to be updated on scroll, in the hope of not totally killing performance.
+Parallaxis allows only a few of the best performing element styles to be updated on scroll.

 - `opacity`
 - `translateX`
 - `translateY`
 - `scale`

-For best performance try to only use Parallaxis on one or two elements per page, and avoid using on mobile completely.
+Still, overuse may kill performance.
+Especially on low-end devices.

 ## Examples